Unicamp-OpenPower/openpower/content/authors/jr-santos/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an undergrad student in Computer Engineering at UNICAMP.
+bio: I'm an undergrad student in Computer Science at UNICAMP.

 #interests:
 #- Artificial Intelligence